numpy/numpy/doc/source/reference/c-api.array.rst

     additional support for size checking if *fromtype* and *totype* are :cdata:`NPY_STRING` or :cdata:`NPY_UNICODE`.

+.. cfunction:: int PyArray_CanCastTypeTo(PyArray_Descr* fromtype, PyArray_Descr* totype, NPY_CASTING)

+    This is equivalent to PyArray_CanCastTo, but adds a parameter *casting* specifying what casts may be accepted.

 .. cfunction:: int PyArray_CanCastArrayTo(PyArrayObject* arr, PyArray_Descr* totype, NPY_CASTING casting)

     Returns non-zero if *arr* can be cast to *totype* according